designstem/projects/colorblindness/index-06-calculator.md

   <summary>Teachers notes</summary>

   ### Hint for teachers.
-  ~In the first task, the students will probably come up with alternatives like patterns or symbols.
+  ~In task 4, the students will probably come up with alternatives like patterns or symbols.
 If you have the time in your lesson, maybe you could let them incooperate this in their design.
 Let them make a version B to their color scheme.~

 </f-notes>